adriacabeza/Yello/README.md

    29 conv    425  1 x 1 / 1    13 x  13 x1024   ->    13 x  13 x 425
    30 detection
-Loading weights from /root/yolo.weights...Done!
+Loading weights from /root/yolo.weights...Done! data/dog.jpg: Predicted in 0.844487 seconds.
+dog: 57%
+car: 52%
+truck: 56%
+car: 62%
+bicycle: 59%
 ````

 ## Execute orders to the drone

 To execute orderts to the drone, you have to send packets with the hex code of the instruction that is desired.
-Here there is the table of codes:
+Here we can find some examples:

 | Code   | Instruction |
 |--------|-------------|